elh4m/tello_drone_camera_calibration/README.md

 # Calibrate dji tello camera with arUco markers using opencv and python.
 (Code developed and tested on opencv 3.3.1)
 # what is Dji Tello drone:
-Tello is a small quadcopter that features a Vision Positioning System and an onboard camera.
+Tello is a small quadcopter that features a Vision Positioning System and has an onboard camera.

 # Notable Features of Tello Drone
 DJI Tello has an excellent flight time of 13 minutes. (enough for your indoor testing!)